 It was California’s third mass shooting in eight days, and the largest in San Mateo County’s history, Wagstaffe said.
-It followed the killing of 11 in the Los Angeles area amid Lunar New Year celebrations Saturday.
+It followed the killing of 11 people in the Los Angeles area amid Lunar New Year celebrations Saturday.

 Authorities believe Zhao acted alone Monday when he entered a mushroom farm where he worked in Half Moon Bay, shot and killed four people and seriously wounded a fifth.
 He then drove to a nearby farm where he worked previously and killed three more people, said Eamonn Allen, a sheriff’s spokesperson.

-The charges include additional allegations that could result in the death penalty or life in prison without parole, though Gov. Gavin Newsom has issued a moratorium on executions.
+The charges against Zhao include additional allegations that could result in the death penalty or life in prison without parole, though Gov. Gavin Newsom has issued a moratorium on executions.
 Among those allegations are that Zhao used a gun, caused great bodily injury and killed multiple people.